Are you looking for ways to save your car from the unexpected mischief of neighborhood cats?

-A good car cover will keep you automobile fully protected from the negative effects of cats wondering around on it at night.
+A good car cover will protect your automobile from the harmful effects of cats wandering around on it at night.

 #2.
 Utilize Your Garage

 This tip only applies to people who have a garage.
-Though you may be surprised to learn, however, most people who have garages use them for things like tools, storage, and pool tables, not actually for keeping their cars inside.
+Though you may be surprised to learn most people who have garages use them for things like tools, storage, and pool tables, not actually for keeping their cars inside.

 You might want to relocate those boxes to the basement or nix the idea of that barroom-style billiards table, and instead park your car in the garage at night.
-As long as the door remains shuts, cats are not going to wander in there and get on the car.
+As long as the door remains shut, cats are not going to wander in there and get in the car.

 Like the cover, this also helps protect your car’s paint and surface from other damages that may arise from keeping it outside.